-For an overview of key Access Regulations see our overview of key Access Regulations for an introduction on the different schemes.
+See our overview of the key Access Regulations for an introduction on the different schemes.
 A list of all 'other entry restriction' schemes is given below this text.
-You can also search for cities under the list of Countries, the Quick Guide, the map, or the list below.
-If there is no key-ARS in the city you are searching, then check in the Quick Guide for physical regulations, as they may have some regulations there.
+You can also search for cities under the list of Countries, the Quick Guide or with the map.
+If there is no key-ARS in the city you need, then check in the Quick Guide for physical regulations, as they may have some regulations there.

 Physical Traffic Restrictions where access is regulated simply by a sign restricting vehicle access (), weight (), height (), width (), length () or weight per axel ().
 This category is used for traffic restrictions that are implemented simply by a road sign on the road, with little additional information.
-There may be some Major Access Regulation Schemes included in these schemes, but we will include them under Major Access Regulation Schemes over time.
+There may be some key Access Regulation Schemes included in these schemes, but we will include them under key Access Regulation Schemes as we find them.

 There are around 8000 cities and towns in Europe with such traffic restrictions on our database.
 This is too many to put on our menu system.
-The physical ARS can therefore be best found from our Quick Guide or the "Find cities with schemes" table on the homepage.
+The physical ARS can therefore be best found from our Quick Guide or the "Find cities with schemes" query on the homepage.
 Click on the city name from these tables and you will come to the map with details.
-The physical traffic restrictions are shown as polygons on a fully zoomable and navigable map, see below.
+The physical traffic restrictions are shown as polygons on a fully zoomable and navigable map, see the example below.
 The map shows the area of the restriction, weight or height restricted, and if they are part or full time.
 You need to be zoomed into the city to see the physical restrictions.
-You can turn the different schemes on and off the map with the logos above.
+You can turn the different schemes on and off the map with the logo buttons.
 Below is an example of the information on restrictions for London.
 Click on the map below to go to the map, then zoom in and turn on the restrictions.

 Why Access Regulations?